Javascript is not enabled.

 3. Vitamin K

-Some evidence suggests vitamin K, best known for promoting blood clotting, may have previously unsuspected powers to support brain health.
+Some evidence suggests vitamin K, best known for promoting blood clotting, may have unexpected powers to support brain health.
 The vitamin appears to fight inflammation and to play roles in the development and survival of brain cells.
-One study found that older adults with diets high in the vitamin were better at remembering things like where they left their keys.

 4. Vitamin C